shan1y/skyball-capstone2/README.md

 <!-- Env Variables -->
 ### :key: Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file.
+The values for these variables can be obtained by creating an account in Firebase.
+You will also need to create your own database however with the appropriate collections and documents to be able to run the file.

 `REACT_APP_FIREBASE_API_KEY`